Lifespan: Kyōroku 3 (1530) to 11/15 of Tenshō14 (1586)

 Title: Junior Fourth Rank (Lower), Assistant Vice Minister of Civil Affairs, Governor of Suruga

-Clan: Ōe-Mōri → Kikkawa (from the Kudō branch of the Fujiwara-Nanke family)
+Clan: Ōe-Mōri → Kikkawa (from the Kudō branch of the Fujiwara-Nanke)

 Lord: Mōri Motonari → Mōri Takamoto → Mōri Terumoto